samarthchawla2005/C-Programming-Practice-Codes/README.md

 - Loops (`for`, `while`, `do-while`)
 - Arrays and strings
 - Functions and recursion
 - Simple algorithms and problem solving
+- Linear Search

 Each program is simple to understand and well-commented to explain what the code does.